 The authors wish to thank all of the individuals who contributed to this report: we thank you for your time, knowledge sharing, and contributions.
-Sacheen Tavares-Leighton and Chris Ellis from NOAA/CSC are recognized for their help in developing the Needs Assessment Tool.
-The IMPACT project team thanks the primary funder, the NOAA Coral Reef Conservation Program, for providing support for grant award C085-ID647.
+The IMPACT project teams thanks the primary funder, the NOAA Coral Reef Conservation Program, for providing support for grant award C085-ID647.
 We thank Gail Derr at NOAA's Atlantic Oceanographic and Meteorological Laboratory for her support in developing this technical memorandum.